nikomatsakis/babysteps/content/blog/2024-06-21-claim-auto-and-otherwise.markdown

 [RFC 936]: https://github.com/rust-lang/rfcs/pull/936

 I am definitely offering another alternative aiming at the same problem identified by the RFC.
 I don't think this means we made the wrong decision at the time.
 The problem was real, but the proposed solutions were not worth it.
-This proposal solves the same problems and more, and it has the benefit for ~10 years of experience.[^bestworst] (Also, it's worth pointing out that this RFC came two months before 1.0, and I *definitely* feel to avoid derailing 1.0 with last minute changes -- stability without stagnation!)
+This proposal solves the same problems and more, and it has the benefit of ~10 years of experience.[^bestworst] (Also, it's worth pointing out that this RFC came two months before 1.0, and I *definitely* feel to avoid derailing 1.0 with last minute changes -- stability without stagnation!)

 [^bestworst]: This seems to reflect the best and worst of Rust decision making.
 The best because autoclaim represents (to my mind) a nice "third way" in between two extreme alternatives.
 The worst because the rough design for autoclaim has been clear for years but it sometimes takes a long time for us to actually act on things.
 Perhaps that's just the nature of the beast, though.